Uselsss-Pookies/CloutChase/README.md

 ### Team Members
-- Team Lead: Navaneeth Nandakumar - N/A
+- Team Lead: Navaneeth Nandakumar
-- Member 2: Arfan M Thafseer - N/A
+- Member 2: Arfan M Thafseer
-- Member 3: TBD - N/A

 ### Project Description
 CloutChase is a fast, retro-styled browser game: a split-screen arena where one player is a glowing Snake (WASD + Space to boost) and the other is Pacman (arrow keys).
 The Snake grows by eating pellets and wins by encircling Pacman; Pacman wins by touching the Snake.
 Smooth HTML5 Canvas rendering, power-ups, hazards, and a CRT-inspired aesthetic make it arcadey and frantic.